 But, with all the buzz around zero trust security, given the adoption of hybrid and multi-cloud environments, it’s important to understand that enterprises, to achieve zero trust security, must actually decouple application access from network access altogether.

 This means that firewalls that take a network-centric approach are no longer effective, and IDP providers that focus solely on identity must be combined with other solutions.
 Instead, teams should look to redefine private application access with a software-defined perimeter (SDP) service—technology that Gartner calls zero trust network access (ZTNA).

-Zero trust security, first created eight years ago by Forrester Research, is about embracing a new model for application access—one that treats all users and networks as untrusted.
+The concept of zero trust security was first created eight years ago by Forrester Research and it was about embracing a new model for application access—one that treats all users and networks as untrusted.
 Zero trust requires IT to rethink network security, shifting from a network perimeter–based mentality to a more user- and application-centric one.
 Unfortunately, some analysts and vendors today are describing zero trust the way it was done eight years ago: placing users on the network, allowing for inbound connectivity to apps, and, thus, exposing app IP addresses to the internet.

 Given that internal apps are moving to cloud and users are accessing them from outside the LAN, the need for zero trust has never been greater.
 To achieve it, there are five factors that IT must now consider in addition to password security via IDP.

 The zero trust model requires an integrated ecosystem of modern security technologies.
 At the heart of this ecosystem is a software-defined perimeter (SDP) solution.
-This term, coined by Gartner, describes cloud-based technologies that securely connect users to internal apps via the internet instead of network firewalls and appliances.
+This term, now known by Gartner as ZTNA, describes cloud-based technologies that securely connect users to internal apps via the internet instead of network firewalls and appliances.
 Here is a look at some of the other zero trust security ecosystem players:

 When looking to adopt a zero trust model, remember to keep the ecosystem—and its heart, the software-defined perimeter—in mind.
 Don’t misconstrue zero trust for what it was eight years ago.
-What you need, instead, is more along the lines of “next-gen zero trust security.”
+What you need, instead, is a model like Gartner's zero trust network access.

-Learn how National Oilwell Varco, Perdue Farms, and MAN Energy Solutions have all made adopting a next-gen zero trust strategy possible with Zscaler.
-Videos are available at https://www.zscaler.com/products/zscaler-private-access
+Learn how National Oilwell Varco, Perdue Farms, and MAN Energy Solutions have all made zero trust possible through software-defined access with Zscaler.
+Videos are available at http://www.zscaler.com/products/zscaler-private-access

 Christopher Hines is head of product marketing for Zscaler Private Access and Zscaler App